p9c/duo/notes/reputation.md

 People are more prone to flamboyance behind a screen, so in itself, a transparent record of reputation has some kind of value, as it would shift the balance further towards the centre against those with the power to punish complainers.

-Secondly, it is possible, at a cost of discounted reputation, to register approval/disapproval without declaring this publicly.

 ## The forum as the centre of reputation discovery

 Commerce is a very broadly applicable word.
 In essence, in most dictionaries, it means any kind of social interaction.
 In commerce there is specialisations.
 Thus a user would have several reputation scores for each of the forums they interact with.
 A forum is an environment in which commerce occurs.